-I started on Blip on January 10, 2010 thanks to a suggestion by Pilipo and Connections that I try Blip.
-I've missed four days since then.
-I have also been back blipping so that I can look at my lifetime before I Read more...
+I started on Blip on January 10, 2010 thanks to a suggestion by Pilipo and Connections.
+For quite a few years I blipped nearly every day.
+Now I am being more relaxed about taking a daily photo.
+I also have done quite a bit of back blipping so that I could look at my lifetime before I Read more...

 I am so proud and respectful of Arvin for the impeccable way he handled his disease.
 For most of the time he remained his sweet, loving, unselfish and wonderful self.
 He never stopped loving his family and friends.
 He was my soul mate and best friend and I will miss him always.
 But I am glad and relieved that his suffering is over and he is no longer losing himself to that awful disease.

 In August 2017 I moved to a small house-like condo.
 The big house had been a burden for some time and I was happy to find the perfect place.
 I had a big estate sale, moved the things I kept, and settled into a new kind of life living on my own.
 I found that I was happy doing that and made plans to travel on my own to Africa in 2018.

 Just when you think things are not changing anymore, something happens.
 This time it was something wonderful.
 I joined a group that takes a bus down to Seattle to the symphony.
 In December a couple asked if their friend Shelly could sit by me.
 "Sure," I said.
 Little did I know that we would quickly become attracted to each other and find so many things we have in common.
 Over the next couple of months we began to date and now we are a couple.
 Never did I expect that in a million years and I am so glad it has happened.
 So is Shelly.
 Recently he joined Blipfoto and is blipping away as AbeloneShel.